-And there are three different kinds of misdemeanors, class A, class B, and class C. Of the three, class C misdemeanors are the least serious.
-In fact, the possible punishment doesn’t even include a jail sentence.
-It’s just a fine of $500 or less, community service, or both.
+And there are three misdemeanors: class A, B, and C. Of the three, class C misdemeanors are the least serious.
+The possible punishment doesn’t even include a jail sentence.
+It’s a fine of $500 or less, community service, or both.

 If you think a class C misdemeanor isn’t a big deal, however, you’re mistaken.
-If you are convicted, your conviction will show up during a background check, and that can come back to bite you.
-You may not get a job you want.
+If you are convicted, your conviction will show up during a background check, which can come back to bite you.
+You may not get the job you want.
 You may face disadvantages when it comes to housing.
 And there are other disadvantages as well.

 How to Deal With a Class C Misdemeanor

-In this blog post, you’ll find out a lot more about what a class C misdemeanor is, and which misdeeds are classified as class C misdemeanors.
-You’ll also find out what it means to be convicted of one, and what to do about it.
+In this blog post, you’ll learn much more about what a class C misdemeanor is and which misdeeds are classified as class C misdemeanors.
+You’ll also learn what it means to be convicted of one and what to do about it.
 But first, let’s start with how to deal with it.

 The most important thing is not to take it lightly.
 Yes, there is no jail sentence.
 But there are still unpleasant consequences.

-So the first step is prevention.
-Familiarize yourself with the kinds of activities that count as class C misdemeanors, and just don’t do them.
+So, the first step is prevention.
+Familiarize yourself with the kinds of activities that count as class C misdemeanors, and don’t do them.

-If it’s too late for that, you should call a criminal defense attorney for a free consultation and get some advice, and hopefully help.
-Yes, the maximum penalty is “only” $500 in Texas, but a criminal conviction will haunt you for your entire life and result in stiffer penalties should you run afoul with the law again, even if it’s just a minor traffic violation.
+If it’s too late, you should call a criminal defense attorney for a free consultation and get some advice and hopefully help.
+Yes, the maximum penalty is “only” $500 in Texas.
+Still, a class C misdemeanor criminal conviction will haunt you for your entire life and result in stiffer penalties should you run afoul of the law again, even if it’s just a minor traffic violation.
 So don’t skip this step.
+Talk to an attorney!